 The Canada Life Literacy Innovation Award honours innovation in the creation and delivery (or in the development, implementation and delivery) of adult literacy or adult-integrated family literacy programs delivered by a community organization in Canada.

-The Canadian government’s Office of Skills for Success works to support adult Canadians to improve their skills employment and community and national participation.
+Employment and Social Development Canada works to support adult Canadians to improve their skills employment and community and national participation.

 Eligible organizations and their partners that address employability issues, workplace issues and/or fill knowledge gaps for adult literary and essential skills are encouraged to apply for these funding opportunities.

 Funding requests come from a variety of sources including Call for Concepts (CFCs), Call for Proposals (CFPs) and occasionally, unsolicited proposals.

 Corporate funding can make up a substantial amount of revenue for your organization, but oftentimes it can take a lot of effort to identify appropriate corporate funders and put together a proposal.
 Depending on the corporation, there may be multiple funding opportunities – from small grants to large donations for programming.
 Check out this list of corporate funding programs from Charity Village.